scicomp-durham/COMP52315/site/content/notes/measurements.md

 ---
-title: "Measurement and profiling"
+title: "Performance measurements and profiling"
 weight: 4
 katex: true
 ---

-# Performance measurements
+# Performance measurements and profiling

 So far, we've seen the [roofline]({{< ref "roofline.md" >}}) model, and observed that for floating point code, it allows us to get a